top of page

 4 Job Interview Follow-Up Tips

 Waiting for a call back after interviewing for your dream job can be nerve-wracking!
-The good news is, the right post-interview follow-up could actually increase your chances of getting hired.
+The good news is that the right post-interview follow-up could actually increase your chances of getting hired.

-By following up after a job interview, you are not only reiterating your interest for the job, but you are also reminding the interviewer that you are a strong candidate for the position.
+By following up after a job interview, you are not only reiterating your interest in the job, but you are also reminding the interviewer that you are a strong candidate for the position.

 Here are a few interview follow-up tips to consider: